Energy Stable Scheme for Random Batch Molecular Dynamics

-The stochastic nature of approximating the interacting force leads to a difficulty of maintaining energy conservation which is an important criterion for numerical performance.
+The stochastic nature of approximating the interacting force poses a challenge in maintaining energy conservation which is an important criterion for numerical performance.
 The RBE introduces noise to Newton's equations of motion, resulting in an energy drift during the simulations, and symplectic algorithms for time integration cannot solve the problem.
-This effect can be removed by using the Nos\'e-Hoover thermostat~\cite{hoover1985canonical} for the canonical (NVT) ensemble and the Langevin barostat~\cite{liang2021random} for the isothermal-isobaric (NPT) ensemble.
+This effect can be removed by using the Nos\'e-Hoover thermostat~\cite{hoover1985canonical} for the canonical ensemble and the Langevin barostat~\cite{liang2021random} for the isothermal-isobaric ensemble.
 The energy conservation for the microcanonical (NVE) ensemble remains an open problem since it is devoid of thermal bath interference.
 The NVE ensemble presents notable advantages for exploring adiabatic processes, phase transitions, and non-equilibrium dynamics~\cite{Frenkel2001Understanding,leimkuhler2015molecular}.
 Note that in spite that the symplectic scheme \cite{FengQin2010, 10.1063/1.3623585,levesque1993molecular,toxvaerd2012energy,martyna1995symplectic} can be employed, the unphysical energy drift during long-time simulations has not been fully resolved~\cite{levitt1995potential,GRAZIANI2012105,hammonds2021shadow} due to the error introduced in the force calculation.

-In this paper, we propose a novel approach for energy stable scheme (ESS) of MD simulation of particle systems in the NVE ensemble.
-This apporach is particularly useful when the stochastic approximation is employed for the force calculation.
+In this paper, we propose a novel approach for energy stable scheme (ESS) of MD simulations of particle systems in the NVE ensemble.
+This approach is particularly useful when the stochastic approximation is employed for the force calculation.
 We consider Coulomb systems with the RBE approximating the interacting force.
-The local random noise leads to energy drift, and the traditional velocity Verlet cannot eliminite it.
+The local random noise leads to energy drift, and the traditional velocity Verlet cannot eliminate it.
 The basic idea of the ESS is the principle of least local perturbation which was originally proposed by Berendsen \emph{et al.}~\cite{berendsen1984molecular} to approximate the energy variation arising in an ideal physical nonequilibrium experiment.
-The scheme is demonstrated to accurately reproduce the NVE results of both anisotropic electrolytes and all-atom bulk water systems, achieving an $\cO(\Delta t^2/P)$ energy fluctuation, with $P$ being the batch size of the RBE.
+The scheme is demonstrated to accurately reproduce the NVE results of both asymmetric electrolytes and all-atom bulk water systems, achieving an $O(\Delta t^2/P)$ energy fluctuation, with $P$ being the batch size of the RBE.
 The ESS allows us to produce accurate results by the stochastic approximation with a significant improvement in simulation efficiency.